-Successful actors have built their careers in many ways, from simply knocking on doors over and over again until they got a yes, to building their own production companies from scratch and using them to meet well-known directors.
+Successful actors have built their careers in many ways, from knocking on doors until they got a yes to building their own production companies from scratch and using them to meet well-known directors.
 There is by no means only one way to get there, but there is one common trait that almost all self-made successful people have:

-They faced their two primary fears and took action in spite of them, moving from being reactive to proactive.
+They faced their two primary fears and took action, moving from being reactive to proactive.

-They decided on a long-term goal that they wanted, created a strategy to get there, faced their fears and followed through for YEARS.
+They decided on a long-term goal that they wanted, created a strategy to get there and followed through for YEARS.